awsdocs/amazon-lumberyard-release-notes/coming-release/improvements-changes.md

 ## Systems<a name="systems-improvements-changes-v1.22"></a>

+### New Features

-### Memory stomp detection tool
+#### Memory stomp detection tool
-When enabled, checks for memory corrupted by reads/writes outside the boundaries of allocated memory.
+When enabled, provides overrun detection, checking for memory corrupted by reads/writes outside the boundaries of allocated memory.

 The primary sign of what might be a memory stomp is a crash with no obvious explanation, frequently in a low-level system or structure (such as an AZStd:: container) or within the memory allocator (but not an out-of-memory error).